Frequently Asked Questions about the Adoption Tax Credit

 If you cannot give complete information about an eligible child you tried to adopt the year before because the adoption was either unsuccessful or was not final by the end of the year, complete the entries that you can on line 1.
 Enter "See Attached Statement" in the columns for which you do not have the information.
 Then attach a statement to your return, providing the name and address of any agency or agent (such as an attorney) that assisted in the attempted adoption.
 Be sure to write your name and social security number on the statement.

-You do not have to have any income to claim any credit you would be due in 2010 or 2011 since the credit is refundable in these years.
+You do not have to have any income to claim any credit you would be due in 2011 since the credit is refundable in 2011.
 You can be on disability or other assistance.
 (Please note that any refund you receive may be counted as an asset for purposes of these assistance programs; check with your worker if your program has any asset limitations.)

 I adopted a few years ago.
 Can I still benefit from the credit?